Discover more from Wonkette

 Refers to "big daddy government."
 Projecting?

 Gregory says Bush wants to use big government to "impact change."
 Use of "impact" as a verb makes my teeth cringe.
-As if his tie and his href="http://wonkette.com/politics/david-gregory-dancing- queen-117970.php">dancing weren't enough to not take him seriously.
+As if his tie and his href="https: //wonkette.substack.com/p/david-gregory-dancing- queen-117970.php">dancing weren't enough to not take him seriously.